JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_08.md

 <br style="clear:both;"/>

 > Your kingdom come; your will be done
-> On earth as it is in heaven. ([UB 144:3.5-6](/en/The_Urantia_Book/144#p3_5))
+> On earth as it is in heaven. (<a id="a114_32"></a>[UB 144:3.5-6](/en/The_Urantia_Book/144#p3_5))

 We are, without a doubt, beings living the experience of matter:

 Man is a creature of the soil, a child of nature; however hard he may try to escape from the earth, he is ultimately assured of failure.
-It is literally true of all mankind that “dust thou art, and to dust shalt thou return.”
-[UB 68:6.1](/en/The_Urantia_Book/68#p6_1)
+It is literally true of all mankind that “dust thou art, and to dust shalt thou return.” <a id="a118_226"></a>[UB 68:6.1](/en/The_Urantia_Book/68#p6_1)

 But we are not only made of matter: at the same time we are spiritual beings.
 This duality in our life is inevitable and is planned for our good, for the best good of the universe:

 In every mortal there exists a dual nature: the heritage of animal tendencies and the high impulse of spiritual endowment.
 During the short life that you live on Urantia, these two distinct and opposing impulses can seldom be fully reconciled, hardly harmonized and unified.
 But throughout your life the combined Spirit is ever at your side to help you to bring the flesh more and more under the guidance of the Spirit.
 Although you must live your material life to the full, although you cannot escape the body and its needs, yet you have, in purpose and in ideals, more and more power to bring the animal nature under the dominion of the Spirit.
-There truly exists within you a conspiracy of spiritual forces, a coalition of divine powers, whose sole purpose is to free you ultimately from material bondage and finite encumbrances.
-[UB 34:6.9](/en/The_Urantia_Book/34#p6_9)
+There truly exists within you a conspiracy of spiritual forces, a coalition of divine powers, whose sole purpose is to free you ultimately from material bondage and finite encumbrances. <a id="a122_833"></a>[UB 34:6.9](/en/The_Urantia_Book/34#p6_9)

 <figure id="Figure_4" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2023_08/Editorial-septiembre-2023-1.jpg" alt="Editorial agosto 2024-4" width="350">